 - When, where, and for how long you are going, i.e. environmental and route conditions.

 So that this template is broadly applicable, it includes many items that would be optional or completely unnecessary for your specific trip — but critical for others.
-For example, for a summertime Appalachian Trail section-hike, you don’t need insulated pants or an ice axe, but you may want both for a John Muir Trail thru-hike in June.
+For example, for a summertime Appalachian Trail section-hike, you don’t need insulated pants or an ice axe, but you may want both for a John Muir Trail thru-hike in early-June.

 To determine the relevance of each product category, research the likely conditions, review trip-specific gear lists, and seek commentary on your selections.